JoseNuno420/Computational_Physics_FIS2018/README.md

 # Computational_Physics_FIS2018
-Programs developed for the class of Computational Physics (FIS2018), based on the book "Computational Physics" by Mark Newman, using Python (Jupyter Notebook). \
+Programs developed for the class of Computational Physics (FIS2018), based on the book "Computational Physics" by Mark Newman, using Python (Jupyter Notebook)

 Part 1: Introduction to Python for Physicists \
   .Calculation of orbit values \